**** PLEASE NOTE: The park is not currently open to the public. ****

 DuSable's world began to change after the Revolutionary War, when the American government claimed the Great Lakes region as its own, and settlers began arriving from the east.
 In 1800, DuSable sold his property at Chicago and went south to Peoria.
 Two centuries after DuSable's departure, Chicago is an unimaginably different place, home to nearly three million residents, with skyscrapers lining the Chicago River and the lakefront.

 In the mid-1980s, developers began to improve 60 acres of under-utilized industrial land north of the river with residences and commercial structures.
-To provide parkland for the new City Center, the Chicago Dock and Canal Trust donated more than three acres of property east of Lake Shore Drive to the Chicago Park District.
+To provide parkland for the new City Center, the Chicago Dock and Canal Trust donated more than three acres of property east of Lake Shore Drive to the Chicago Park District in 1988.
+The Chicago Park District acquired property from the City of Chicago for the park in 2007.